What is a Dremel Tool?

 If you use your Dremel drill for various applications and will be changing Dremel bits and Dremel attachments many times, then you will benefit greatly from making the small purchase of a Dremel Multi Chuck.
 This chuck will allow you to hold lots of different attachments with many different shanks (the shank is the bit that fits into your Dremel Multi Tool), and it makes changing your accessories super easy.
 For instance, you won't have to change collets every time you use a drill bit or attachment with a different shank.

 The Dremel Multi Chuck works with most models except the Dremel Engraver 490.

 - Diamond Drill bits set for your Dremel (for drilling glass, stone, shell, ceramic)

 - Dremel Collet Nut Kit 4485

 Using Your Dremel Rotary Tool

-Whatever attachment you choose to use you should always start your Dremel drill off slow and build up to the speed that you want to work at.
+Whatever attachment you choose, you should always start your Dremel drill off slow and build up to the speed you want to work at.

 Dremel Bits and Dremel Attachments that come with your Dremel 3000 kit: